2023 Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Mississippi

 Full Precision Metal Working at Jones County Junior College Report

-Pearl River Community College did quite well in this year’s ranking of the most popular places for precision metal working students to get a undergraduate certificate.
-It came in at #9 on the list.
-Located in the remote area of Poplarville, Pearl River Community College is a public college with a moderately-sized student population.
+Pearl River Community College ranked #9 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Mississippi list.
+Located in the rural area of Poplarville, Pearl River Community College is a public school with a medium-sized student population.

 Of the 21 students majoring in precision metal working at Pearl River Community College, 95% are male and 5% are female.